WebizenAI/devdocs/SocialFactors/WebScience/OntologyModelling.md

 ## Permissive Commons Technology

-Permissive Commons Technology (PCT) is being documented on the [webcivics/pct](https://pct-devdocs.webcivics.org/) documentation site; given the fairly significant amount of documentation that is required to produce these systems / modules specifically.
+Permissive Commons Technology (PCT) is being documented on this site, as a consequence of the difficulties in trying to keep multiple loosely coupled sites in sync.

 A page within this documentation environment seeks to help provide some information about [[UnderstandingOntologies]].